Run surveys. Get insights. Unlock growth.

 Write down your vision in simple terms.
 For example: "We want customers to feel valued and heard."
 This gives your team a clear goal to work towards.

-Get others on board with your vision by sharing it widely throughout the company.
+Get others on board with your vision by sharing it widely across the company.

 Map the journey